Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: Formalizing Visual Decisions

 Even if one sets aside within-class variability and considers the detection, localization or recognition of an individual object (\eg {\em this} chair) from a field of alternate hypotheses (\eg other chairs), the data still exhibits large variability due to {\em nuisance factors} \marginpar{ \sc nuisance} such as viewpoint, illumination, occlusion, etc., that have little to do with the identity of the object (Figure \ref{fig-scene}). \cut{ The class variability and variability due to nuisance factors in the data often make class-conditional densities overlap.}

-It is tempting to hope that a ``super-classifier'' fed with raw data could be trained to, somehow, \marginpar{ \sc learn-away} discard the variability in images due to nuisance factors\cut{ such as illumination, viewpoint, partial occlusion etc.}, and reliably recognize object classes in pictures.
-The paper \cite{sundaramoorthiPS09} dampens such hopes by showing that { the volume of the quotient of the set of images modulo changes of viewpoint and contrast is infinitesimal relative to the volume of the data.
-This means that} a hypothetical ``super-classifier'' fed with raw images would spend almost all of its resources learning the effects of nuisance factors, rather than the identity of objects or their category.
+It is tempting to hope that a powerful classifier fed with raw data could be trained to, somehow, \marginpar{ \sc learn-away} discard the variability in images due to nuisance factors\cut{ such as illumination, viewpoint, partial occlusion etc.}, and reliably recognize object, their classes and relations in pictures.
+The results in \cite{sundaramoorthiPS09} suggest otherwise, since { the volume of the quotient of the set of images modulo changes of viewpoint and contrast is infinitesimal relative to the volume of the data.
+This means that} a hypothetical classifier fed with raw images would spend almost all of its resources learning the nuisance variability, rather than the intrinsic variability of objects of interest.
+This is realistic at the phylogenic (at the evolutionary time scale), but not at the individual (ontogenic) level.
 This would hold {\em a-fortiori} once complex illumination phenomena, occlusions, and quantization -- all neglected in \cite{sundaramoorthiPS09} -- were factored in.\footnote{T. Poggio recently put forward the hypothesis that this is true also in biology, in the sense that the complexity of the primate visual system is mainly to deal with nuisances, rather than to capture the intrinsic variability of the objects of interest \cite{poggio11}.}

+Moreover, if one's training consists of individual images {\em each of a different scene}, as in Fig. \ref{fig-chairs}, the process is even more problematic as a single image does not afford the ability of disentangling nuisance variability from intrinsic variability, and the complexity of the scene is infinitely more complex than the complexity of (even infinitely many) images.
+Therefore, a hypothetical learning machine fed with however large a dataset of individual images, each of a different scene, would never even learn that there is a {\em scene}, with shape, reflectance, illumination, etc. but instead just learn patterns of intensity in the images.